Jenkidamaa/Jenkidamaa/README.md

 😋 Programming is delicious.

-💬 Ask me about Python (Pandas, Numpy, PyTorch, OpenPyXl), Vba for Excel, Web Scraping with Python and C.
+💬 Ask me about Python (Pandas, Numpy, PyTorch, OpenPyXl and BeautifulSoup 4), Vba for Excel, Web Scraping and C.

 🥳 You are my friend now.